Add Auth Endpoints

 // the user's tokens and claims can be retrieved from the callbackResult.

-var callbackResult = await wristbandAuth.Callback(httpContext);
+var callbackResult = await wristbandAuth.Callback(ctx);

-// token API, the SDK will require a redirect to restart the login flow.
+// For some edge cases, the SDK requires a redirect to restart the login flow.

-if (callbackResult.Type == CallbackResultType.REDIRECT_REQUIRED)
+if (callbackResult.Type == CallbackResultType.RedirectRequired)

 {